mmontag/chip-player-js/README.md

 * Support for playing Id-software Music File format (IMF)
 * Support for custom banks of [WOPL format](https://github.com/Wohlstand/OPL3BankEditor/blob/master/Specifications/WOPL-and-OPLI-Specification.txt)
 * Partial support for GS and XG standards (having more instruments than in one 128:128 GM set and ability to use multiple channels for percussion purposes, and a support for some GS/XG exclusive controllers)
-* CC74 affects a modulator scale
+* CC74 "Brightness" affects a modulator scale (to simulate frequency cut-off on WT synths)
 * Portamento support (CC5, CC37, and CC65)
 * SysEx support that supports some generic, GS, and XG features